A particle on a ring or: how I learned to stop worrying and love $\theta$-vacua: Introduction

-Recently, Ai, Cruz, Garbrecht, and Tamarit (ACGT)~\cite{Ai:2020ptm, Ai:2024vfa, Ai:2024cnp, Ai:2025quf} have tried to challenge this foundation, arguing that the $\bar\theta$-dependence is an artifact of an incorrect order of limits in the Euclidean path integral.\footnote{ For other recent trials, see, e.g., refs.~\cite{Yamanaka:2022vdt, Yamanaka:2022bfj, Yamanaka:2024nzn, Nakamura:2021meh, Schierholz:2024var, Schierholz:2025tns, Strocchi:2024tis}.} According to them, if the infinite spacetime volume limit ($T \to \infty$) is taken before summing over topological sectors (winding numbers), the $\bar\theta$-dependence vanishes from all physical observables, thereby eliminating the strong CP problem without new physics.
+Recently, Ai, Cruz, Garbrecht, and Tamarit (ACGT)~\cite{Ai:2020ptm, Ai:2024cnp, Ai:2025quf} have tried to challenge this foundation, arguing that the $\bar\theta$-dependence is an artifact of an incorrect order of limits in the Euclidean path integral.\footnote{ For other recent trials, see, e.g., refs.~\cite{Yamanaka:2022vdt, Yamanaka:2022bfj, Yamanaka:2024nzn, Nakamura:2021meh, Schierholz:2024var, Schierholz:2025tns, Strocchi:2024tis}.} According to them, if the infinite spacetime volume limit ($T \to \infty$) is taken before summing over topological sectors (winding numbers), the $\bar\theta$-dependence vanishes from all physical observables, thereby eliminating the strong CP problem without new physics.
+Also, they tried to justify this formulation by using canonical quantization \cite{Ai:2024vfa}.

 This proposal has ignited a significant debate in the community and there have been a few responses from different perspectives.
-Benabou \emph{et al.}~\cite{Benabou:2025viy} critiqued the proposal from the perspective of effective field theory and the phenomenology of the $\eta'$ meson, while Khoze~\cite{Khoze:2025auv} demonstrated that the ACGT procedure breaks the established mathematical structure of the dilute instanton gas approximation.
+Benabou \emph{et al.}~\cite{Benabou:2025viy} critiqued the proposal from the perspective of effective field theory and the phenomenology of the $\eta'$ meson, while Khoze~\cite{Khoze:2025auv} demonstrated that, in ACGT procedure, the partition function in a large volume limit has an additional factor, which has the square root dependence on the volume.
+This prevents the extraction of the vacuum energy from the partition function.
 A particularly concrete test was provided by Albandea \emph{et al.}~\cite{Albandea:2024fui}, who used lattice simulations of a quantum-mechanical rotor to show that local observables retain their $\bar\theta$-dependence, and that a direct application of the ACGT prescription leads to unphysical results.
 In response, ACGT~\cite{Ai:2025quf} have refined their argument, distinguishing between global and local definitions of topological susceptibility to maintain consistency with observed phenomena.